Sales numbers in RestockPro should be similar to Seller Central, though they may not exactly match. This is normal.

-Amazon does not offer any type of real-time data API access, so tools like RestockPro synchronize periodically throughout the day.
-RestockPro computes the 2-day, 7-day, etc. sales figures from your raw orders data, and depending on what you are comparing to on Seller Central, we might not be using the exact same start/end date time cutoff.
+Amazon does not offer real-time data API access, so tools like RestockPro synchronize periodically throughout the day.
+RestockPro computes the two day, seven day, etc. sales figures from your raw orders data, and depending on what you are comparing to on Seller Central, we might not be using the exact same start/end date time cutoff.

 Why won't this negatively affect the forecast?